 Self Password Management Tool

-In an organization, almost 30% of the administrator time is spent resetting employees forgotten passwords and unlocking the locked out account.
-And the task of resetting forgotten passwords needs to be completed on prior basis because more will be the delay less will be the output.
-Therefore, to avoid the downtime and productivity loss, the task of resetting forgotten passwords becomes a bottleneck for the administrator.
+IT research shows that almost 30% of an administrator's time is spent resetting employee passwords and unlocking the locked out accounts.
+And the task of resetting forgotten passwords needs to be completed on priority basis because it directly accounts to loss of productivity.
+Therefore, to avoid such downtime and resource loss, the task of resetting forgotten passwords becomes a bottleneck for an administrator.

-To bypass this bottleneck, avoid employees' downtime, and increase productivity, every organization must implement a self-password reset solution that helps the employees to reset their passwords by their own.
-This means, the employees do not need to raise a password reset ticket, wait for the admin to reset the password.
+To bypass this bottleneck, every organization must implement a self-password reset solution that helps the employees to reset their passwords on their own.
+This means, the employees do not need to raise a password reset ticket and wait for the admin to reset the password.
 Let us see the below given figure to understand the importance of the self-password reset solution:

 Lepide Active Directory Self Service (LADSS) helps increasing employees' productivity, reducing admin workload, and increasing ROI by enabling the employees to reset their passwords by themselves.
 With LADSS, any employee can reset his / her password using the web browser in just four steps and in just few moments: